 We are all clawing forward amid the windstorm of our own inability.
-I don’t pretend to be an preaching expert, but I’m with you in trying to get there.
+I don’t pretend to be a preaching expert, but I’m with you in trying to get there.

-Which is why I decided to do something about it and found the best online preaching course.
+Which is why I decided to find the best preaching courses.

-“A great sermon doesn’t just happen by accident. #sermonprep”
+“A great sermon doesn’t just happen by accident.”